lamini-ai/lamini-ai.github.io/docs/models.md

 ## Model loading

-The most popular models are preloaded on Lamini Cloud.
+The most popular models are preloaded on Lamini On-demand.
 Other models will be loaded from Hugging Face when requested in an inference or tuning call.
 Because models are large (usually tens of GBs), downloading them from Hugging Face and then loading them into GPU memory takes time.

 **Please allow 20-30 minutes for the model to load.** Requests for models that have not yet loaded will return an error.